hobyr/hobyr.github.io/_posts/2023-01-14-IVW_generator.md

 1. Import the list of irregular verbs from a CSV file into a regular Python list
 2. Select 20 verbs at random
-3. For each of these 20 verbs, select a random form (present, preterit, present perfect or meaning) to show on a table row
+3. For each of these 20 verbs, select one random form (present, preterit, present perfect or meaning) to show on a table row, hiding the other. **This is the exercise**, the student has to write the remaining forms correctly.
 4. Create a PDF object to draw a table from the 20 rows generator in the previous step
 5. Export the PDF object into a PDF file